rozha/ansible_playbooks/README.md

 -----

-# Information below is highly outdated and left here for reference purposes only
+# Information below is outdated and left here for reference purposes only

 ## ec2\_proftpd.yml